-The NYSE BQT market data product is subject to significant competitive forces that constrain its pricing.
-Specifically, as described above, NYSE BQT competes head-to-head with the Nasdaq Basic product and the Cboe One Feed.
-These products each serve as reasonable substitutes for one another as they are each designed to provide investors with a unified view of realtime quotes and last-sale prices in all Tape A, B, and C securities.
+The Exchange's NYSE BQT market data product is subject to significant competitive forces that constrain its pricing.
+Specifically, as described above, NYSE BQT competes head-tohead with the Nasdaq Basic product and the Cooe One Feed.
+These products each serve as reasonable substitutes for one another as they are each designed to provide investors with a unified view of real-time quotes and last-sale prices in all Tape A, B, and C securities.
 Each product provides subscribers with consolidated top-of-book quotes and trades from multiple U.S. equities markets.
-In the case of NYSE BQT, this product provides top-of-book quotes and trades data from five NYSEaffiliated U.S. equities exchanges, which together account for approximately 24% of consolidated U.S. equities trading volume as of October 2019.66 Cboe One Feed similarly provides top-of-book quotes and trades data from Choe's four U.S. equities exchanges.
+In the case of NYSE BQT, this product provides top-of-book quotes and trades data from five NYSEaffiliated U.S. equities exchanges, which together account for approximately 24% of consolidated U.S. equities trading volume as of October 2019.67 Cboe One Feed similarly provides top-of-book quotes and trades data from Cboe's four U.S. equities exchanges.
 NYSE BQT, Nasdaq Basic, and Cboe One Feed are all intended to provide indicative pricing and are not intended to be used for order routing or trading decisions.

 In addition to competing with proprietary data products from Nasdaq and Cboe, NYSE BQT also competes with the consolidated data feed.
-However, the Exchange does not claim that NYSE BQT is a substitute for consolidated data with respect to requirements under the Vendor Display Rule, which is Regulation NMS Rule 603(c).
+However, the Exchange does not claim that NYSE BQT is a substitute for consolidated data with respect to requirements under the Vendor Display

+Rule, which is Regulation NMS Rule 603(c).

 The fact that this filing is proposing reductions in certain fees, fee credits, and free trial periods is itself confirmation of the inherently competitive nature of the market for the sale of proprietary market data.
 For example, Choe recently filed proposed rule changes to reduce certain of its Choe One Feed fees and noted that it attracted two additional customers because of the reduced fees.
-67
+68

-The Exchange notes that NYSE American BBO, NYSE American Trades, and NYSE BQT are entirely optional.
-The Exchange and its affiliates are not required to make the proprietary data products that are the subject of this proposed rule change available or to offer any specific pricing alternatives to any customers, nor is any firm or investor required to purchase these data products.
-Unlike some other data products (e.g., the consolidated quotation and last-sale information feeds) that firms are required to purchase in order to fulfil regulatory obligations,68 a customer's decision whether to purchase any of the Exchange's proprietary market data feeds is entirely discretionary.
-Most firms that choose to subscribe to the proprietary market data products from the Exchange and its affiliates do so for the primary goals of using them to increase their revenues, reduce their expenses, and in some instances compete directly with the Exchange's trading services.
-Such firms are able to determine for themselves whether or not
+The Exchange notes that NYSE BBO, NYSE Trades, and NYSE BQT are entirely optional.
+The Exchange is not required to make the proprietary data products that are the subject of this proposed rule change available or to offer any specific pricing alternatives to any customers, nor is any firm or investor required to purchase the Exchange's data products.
+Unlike some other data products (e.g., the consolidated quotation and last-sale information feeds) that firms are required to purchase in order to fulfil regulatory obligations, 69 a customer's